Easy prep and seasoning suggestions for getting your turkey ready for roasting.

 Gently pat dry inside and out with paper towels.

-Season inside with ½ teaspoon salt and ½ teaspoon pepper.
+Combine salt and black pepper in a small bowl and season the inside of the turkey with salt mixture.
 For added flavor, use aromatics inside the cavity.
 One orange cut in half, one quartered onion and fresh thyme is a flavorful combination.
 Lemon, sage, parsley, rosemary and garlic cloves are good options as well.
 After cooking, these will not be edible and should be discarded.

 For nice browning, brush skin with unsalted butter.
 Season to taste with salt and pepper, or a seasoning of your preference.